 Bergerac is no less proud of its venerable wine tradition.
-Thanks to a combination of lower yields and a mastery of oak aging, the top red and white wines from this corner of France are now giving the best of Bordeaux a run for their money.
+Thanks to a combination of lower yields and a mastery of oak aging, the wines from this corner of France are now giving the best of Bordeaux a run for their money.
 Today, Bergerac is full of deep-flavored, well-structured red wines and aromatic, elegant whites.
-The grapes are, broadly speaking, the same as Bordeaux’s – Cabernet/Merlot blends for the reds and Sauvignon Blanc/Semillon blends for the whites.
+The grapes are the same as Bordeaux’s – Cabernet/Merlot blends for the reds and Sauvignon Blanc/Semillon blends for the whites.
 The climate is a little more extreme than that of the Atlantic-influenced Gironde, and there is limestone on higher ground.
-A varied terroir gives rise to a wide variety of wine styles – the best of which are magnificent accompaniments to local cuisine.
+A varied terroir gives rise to a wide variety of wine styles – the best of which are great accompaniments to local cuisine.

 Place de la Mirpe

 With its tree-shaded square and timber houses, place de la Mirpe is undoubtedly the prettiest part of Bergerac’s delightful old town.
 Perfect for a leisurely stroll – and a glass of wine! – the La Place Pelissiere is also worth a visit, boasting a jaunty statue of Cyrano de Bergerac looking up at the nearby church.